 St Christopher’s is an Eco Church and we are registered with the Christian environmental scheme for churches run by A Rocha UK.
 Eco Church provides tools to help churches and their parishioners weave their response to environmental issues into all they do.
-We are delighted to have been awarded a Bronze Level Certificate and we are now busy working towards a Silver Level.
+We were awarded a Bronze Level Certificate at the end of 2019 and in September 2021 we were awarded the Silver Level Certificate.

 In a time of unprecedented environmental stresses, Eco Church enables us to respond to God’s mandate to human beings to care for His creation, by integrating environmental care throughout our church’s life and mission.